 Storage of personal data

-Access to Individual data
+Access to data about the Individual

-The operator will ensure that:
+The manager will ensure that:

-- Anyone who processes personal data understands that by processing this data, they are responsible for following good data protection practices.
+- Anyone who processes personal data understands that by processing this data they are responsible for following good data protection practices

 - It clearly presents how it processes personal data